LLP Group Governance

 ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG) AND RESPONSIBLE BUSINESS: STAKEHOLDER ENGAGEMENT

 The strategy connects directly to our Purpose as a firm, which is focused on creating sustainable value for our clients, our people and our communities.
 Our Responsible Business activities are reflected in the way we recruit and look after our people, the way we do business with clients and suppliers, our impact on local communities, and our environmental footprint.
+The Group’s Responsible Business programme is delivered through four workstreams: social mobility and inclusion, sustainable procurement, community investment, and environmental sustainability.
+More information on these workstreams can be found in the Responsible Business section of the website.

-In July 2022 we launched our ESG Strategy, which identifies our ESG commitments as a business and what our key sectors are doing to support clients on their own ESG journeys.
-The strategy, which is hosted on an ESG microsite, is the culmination of a project to identify what the Group and its clients consider as key areas of focus.
-As part of the project, we engaged with clients and colleagues to uncover priority themes and, with input from a steering committee of senior leaders within the Group and the help of an external consultancy, created a strategy that is focused on a series of commitments around climate change, talent & leadership, wellbeing, and Equity, Diversity & Inclusion.
-Our growing ESG advisory work for clients has included recent publications such as the 'Risk Register 2023 - Special Edition: ESG and what it means for law firms', 'ESG Decarbonisation in the Shipping Industry', 'ESG in Health and Social Care', as well as the firm's 'Informed Insurance' collection of thought leadership and predictions for the insurance sector.
+The Group's ESG Strategy identifies our ESG commitments as a business and what our key sectors are doing to support clients on their own ESG journeys.
+The strategy is hosted on an ESG microsite, and is the culmination of a project to identify what the Group and its clients consider as key areas of focus.
+As part of the project, we engaged with clients and colleagues to uncover priority themes and, with input from a steering committee of senior leaders within the Group and the help of an external consultancy, created a strategy that is focused on a series of commitments around climate change, talent & leadership, wellbeing, and ED&I. In 2023 and 2024 our Head of Responsible Business was seconded to the charitable foundation of our largest client.
+The purpose of the secondment was to support their global ESG initiatives and in particular increasing awareness of the work of the foundation within the client.

 For several years we have reported on our carbon emissions through the Legal Sustainability Alliance and we deploy a number of carbon reduction initiatives, including e-signature document production and renewable energy procurement policies.
 Our Carbon Reduction Plan was first published in April 2022.
 We have now committed to more ambitious carbon reduction measures, expanding the scope of our environmental reporting to enable submission to the Science Based Targets Initiative (SBTi), the world-leading framework for setting targets which are aligned with the Paris Agreement.
 Our new commitments submitted to the SBTi are to reduce Scope 1 & 2 by 42% by 2030 and Scope 3 by 25% by 2030, aiming for Net Zero by 2050.

-We have published an updated Equity, Diversity & Inclusion report on our website which is based on diversity data from colleagues in the UK & Ireland as at July 2023 and outlines the key elements of our Equity, Diversity & Inclusion Strategy FY21 - FY25.
+Our latest ED&I report is on our website which is based on diversity data from colleagues in the UK & Ireland as at July 2023 and outlines the key elements of our ED&I Strategy FY21 - FY25.
 Analysing the composition of our workforce in this way helps to inform our People Strategy so that we make sure that people from all backgrounds and with the widest possible range of experiences bring their views and knowledge to our business.
+Our latest gender pay gap report can be found here.
+On ED&I, developments in the year included:

 Developments which illustrate our engagement with stakeholders relating to the community include the following:

-Our ongoing corporate partnership with Action Tutoring, which involves a multi-year grant to fund the project's expansion.
+- Our ongoing corporate partnership with Action Tutoring, which involves a multi-year grant to fund the project's expansion.
 A significant number of colleagues volunteer as tutors to provide support to disadvantaged pupils in English and mathematics.

 The Group’s energy and carbon report can be found in the Group report and accounts.